alexpichel/okb-gatsby/content/posts/2015-09-22--neighborhood-park-watch/index.md

 agency: "Lebanon Police Department"
 cover: /assets/policing.png
 category: "Policing"
-tags:
-  - "Chronic Nuisance"
-  - "Homeless"
-  - "Transients"
-  - "Quality of Life"
+tags: [Chronic Nuisance, Homeless, Transients, Quality of Life]
 subTitle: "In a community partnership similar to Neighborhood Watch, teams are trained to be the eyes and ears for the police department and report suspicious circumstances to the police."
 ---